-Hand Therapy, also known as Occupational Therapy, is the specialized area of rehabilitative therapy focused on the re-strengthening, retraining and recovery associated with the injuries and conditions affecting the hand and upper extremity.
+Hand Therapy, sometimes also referred to as Occupational Therapy, is the specialized area of rehabilitation focused on the re-strengthening, retraining and recovery of range of motion associated with injuries and conditions affecting the hand, wrist and elbow.

-This type of hand therapy requires a special understanding of the biomechanics and intricate network and connectivity of the small bones, joints, tendons, ligaments and nerves of the hand, wrist, elbow and upper arm.
+This type of specialized therapy requires a special understanding of the biomechanics and intricate network of the small bones, joints, tendons, ligaments and nerves of the hand and upper extremity.

-Dr. Jafarnia works closely with some of Houston’s best specialized and board-certified hand therapists, in order to develop a complete treatment plan – including non surgical treatment, as well as preoperative preparation and postoperative strengthening and resumption of function and range of motion.
+Dr. Jafarnia works closely with some of Houston’s best board-certified hand therapists to develop a complete treatment plan – including both surgical and non-surgical treatments, as well as therapeutic pre-operative preparation and postoperative strengthening and resumption of function.

 The primary areas of focus in Hand Therapy include: